CIPURSE: Background

 In the past, public transport systems were often implemented using standalone, proprietary fare collection systems.
 In such cases, each fare collection system employed unique fare media (such as its own style of ticket printed on card) and data management systems.
 Because fare collection systems did not interoperate with each other, payment schemes and tokens varied widely between local and regional systems, and new systems were often costly to develop and maintain.

 Transport systems are migrating to microcontroller-based fare collection systems.
 These are converging with similar applications and technologies, such as branded credit-debit payment cards, micropayments, multi-application cards, and Near Field Communication (NFC) mobile phones and devices.
 These schemes will enable passengers to use transit tokens seamlessly across multiple transit systems.
 These new applications demand higher levels of security than most existing schemes that they will replace.

 The OSPT Alliance defined the CIPURSE standard to provide an open platform for securing both new and legacy transit fare collection applications.
 Systems using the CIPURSE open security standard address public transport services, collection of transport fares, and transactions related to micropayments.

 The transition to an open standard platform creates opportunities to adopt open standards for important parts of the fare collection system, including data management, the media interface and security.
 An open standard for developing secure transit fare collection solutions could make systems more cost-effective, secure, flexible, scalable and extensible.

 Specification

 In December 2010, the OSPT Alliance introduced the first draft of the CIPURSE standard.
 It employs existing, proven open standards, including the ISO/IEC 7816 smart card standard, as well as the 128-bit Advanced Encryption Standard and the ISO/IEC 14443 protocol layer.
 Designed for low-cost silicon implementations, the CIPURSE security concept uses an authentication scheme that is resistant to most of today’s electronic attacks.

-Its security mechanisms include a unique cryptographic protocol for fast and efficient implementations with robust, inherent protection against differential power analysis (DPA) and Differential fault analysis attacks.
+Its security mechanisms include a unique cryptographic protocol for protection against differential power analysis (DPA) and Differential fault analysis attacks.
 Because the protocol is inherently resistant to these kinds of attacks and does not require dedicated hardware measures, it should be both more secure and less costly.
 It is intended to guard against counterfeiting, cloning, eavesdropping, man-in-the-middle attacks and other security threats.